Embracing the cyclical nature of the mining sector

 Next Phase of Work:

-The 24km2 Lakanfla project is located 5km east of the Diba (Korali Sud) project and is approximately 6.5km southwest of, and considered to be geologically analogous to, the karst-type FE3 and FE4 open pits that form part of the 13Moz Sadiola gold mine.
+The 24km2 Lakanfla project is located 5km east of the Diba (Korali Sud) project and is approximately 6.5km southwest of, and considered to be geologically analogous to, the karst-type FE3 and FE4 open pits that form part of the 13Moz Sadiola gold mine, operated by Allied Gold Corp.
 Lakanfla is also considered to be geologically analogous to the 4.5Moz Yatela karst-type gold deposit, which was mined between 2001 and 2015, and is located approximately 35km to the northwest.

 The Lakanfla project hosts a significant number of active and historic artisanal gold workings which are coincident with major geochemical and gravity anomalies.
 These workings surround the Kantela granodiorite intrusion and cover an area of approximately 900m x 500m.
 Significantly there is evidence of ground collapse at surface, indicative of karst style voids at depth within carbonate rock units.
 The gold mineralisation at Lakanfla is hosted within breccia zones which cut the granodiorite and surrounding carbonate metasediments.